Bank of Montreal (TSX:BMO) E10: C$11.60 (As of Apr. 2026)

 Bank of Montreal Business Description

-Bank of Montreal is a diversified financial-services provider based in North America, operating four business segments: Canadian personal and commercial banking, US P&C banking, wealth management, and capital markets.
-The bank's operations are primarily in Canada, with a material portion also in the US.
+Bank of Montreal is a diversified financial services provider based in North America with over CAD 1.47 trillion in assets by the end of fiscal 2025.
+BMO operates four business segments: Canadian personal and commercial banking, US personal and commercial banking, wealth management, and capital markets.
+About 60% of BMO's earnings are generated in Canada and 40% in the US.